Fuldkornsbrød (Whole Wheat Bread)

 • Start rolling from one end, keeping the roll very tight.

-Shaping the dough into a loaf.
+Rolling up the rectangle into a loaf.

 • Once you have rolled it up, pinch together any creases and roll the loaf against the countertop lightly to create surface tension and help close the crease on the bottom of the loaf.